+At the time of placement, a placement supplement which shall include

+Reasons for the child’s removal

+Whether the child is placed with his/her siblings, and if not the whether there is a plan to place them together.

+Whether the child is placed in a kinship placement, and if not whether there is a plan to find a kinship placement.

+Whether kin have been notified of the removal as required by MGL c.
+119, § 23.

+Date for the first phone contact with the parent(s) and the first parental visit scheduled.

-(1) The type of placement (foster care, intensive foster care, congregate care, etc.).
+(2) The type of placement (foster care, intensive foster care, congregate care, etc.).

-(2) The history of any previous placements.

-(3) The reason for the child's current placement.

-(4) Efforts made by the Department and the family to prevent the need for placement.

-(5) The visiting schedule between the family and the child, or, if no visits are to be scheduled, the reason why visits are not in the best interest of the child.

-(6) The visiting schedule between siblings who are not placed together, or if no visits are to be scheduled, the reason why visits are not in the child’s best interest.
+(3) The visiting schedule between the parents and the child (6) The visiting schedule between siblings who are not placed together, (4) The visiting schedule between the children and their grandparents, if available and in the best interest of the child;

-(7) The identification of the permanent plan for the child.
-The permanent plan may be either:

-(a) Permanency through stabilization;

-(b) Permanency through reunification;

-(c) Permanency through adoption;

-(d) Permanency through guardianship;

-(e) Permanency through living with Kin; or

-(f) Alternative Permanency Planned Living Arrangement.

-(7) The projected date by which the child may return home or be placed in another permanent living situation.

-(8) A description of the child's specific health, dental and educational needs while in placement.
+(4) For youth or young adults age 14 and older, the Action Plan may include the programs and services which will help the youth/young adult prepare for transition from foster care to successful adulthood, including areas of skill development appropriate for age and interest

+(5) Action Plans for young adults do not have to include their parents, except to the extent that the young adult wants them included.

-6.06: Service Plan - Time for Completion; Case Opening
+5.14: Action Plan - Time for Completion; Case Opening

-(1) A service plan shall be completed within the following time periods:
+(1) An action plan shall be completed in conjunction with the family assessment within the following time periods:

-(a) for all cases within ten working days after a comprehensive assessment is completed, but in no event later than 55 working days after the opening of the case.
+(a) for all cases within 60 working days after the opening of the case as part of completing the family assessment which results in the case remaining open of services with the department.

-(b) for a placement made on an emergency basis to ensure the immediate safety of a child, where there is no service plan, a service plan shall be completed within 30 working days after the placement.
+(b) for a placement made on an emergency basis to ensure the immediate safety of a child, where there is no action plan, an action plan shall be completed within 30 working days after the placement.

-(2) Except in an emergency, every family shall have a service plan prior to placing a child in substitute care.
+(2) Except in an emergency, every family shall have an action plan prior to placing a child in substitute care.

-(3) For purposes of developing a service plan the opening of the case occurs upon one of the following:
+(3) For purposes of developing an action plan the opening of the case occurs upon one of the following:

-(a) the decision to support a 51A report after an investigation; or
+(a) a finding at the end of a response conducted under GL c.
+119, § 51B to support or have substantiated ; or

-(b) the decision to open a case for services after an initial assessment; or
+(b) a safe haven referral; or

-(c) the receipt of an application for voluntary services; or
+(c) the receipt of an application for voluntary services which is accepted by the Department; or

 (d) a court order giving custody to the Department.

-6.07: Service Plan - Agreement by Family
+5.15: Action Plan - Agreement by Family

-(1) A service plan shall be, to the maximum extent possible, jointly developed by the Department and the family receiving services from the Department.
-If the parties are in agreement about the service plan it shall be signed by all parties and a copy shall be provided to the family.
+(1) An action plan shall be, to the maximum extent possible, jointly developed by the Department and the family receiving services from the Department.
+If the parties are in agreement about the action plan it shall be signed by all parties and a copy shall be provided to the family.

-(2) If the parties are not in agreement about the service plan the Department shall prepare the service plan and a copy shall be provided to the family.
-The Department shall also inform the family that the family may seek a review of the service plan by using the Department's grievance procedure.
+(2) If the parties are not in agreement about the action plan the Department shall prepare the action plan and a copy shall be provided to the family.
+The Department shall also inform the family that the family may seek a review of the action plan by using the Department's grievance procedure.

-(3) If the parties are in agreement about some but not all of the service plan, the family member has the option of noting and initialing the sections he/she does agree with, or adding services he/she would like the Department to offer, and signing the service plan with reservations.
+(3) If the parties are in agreement about some but not all of the service plan, the family member has the option of noting the sections he/she does agree with, or adding services he/she would like the Department to offer, and signing the action plan. .